-S AND EXCHANGE COMMISSION (ton, D.C.
-20549 For rm 10-K \square ANNUAL REPORT PURSUANT TO SECTION 13 OR For the fiscal year ended March 31, 2007 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 0 TRANSITION REPORT PURSUANT TO SECTION 13 or 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 1-33026 It Systems, Inc. strant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 22-3447504 (I.R.S.
-Employer Identification No.) 2 Crescent Place Oceanport, New Jersey (Address of principal executive offices) 07757 (Zip Code) 2) 870-4000 ne number, including area code) Securities registered pur suant to Section 12(b) of the Act: None Securities registered pur suant to Section 12(g) of the Act: Common St ock, \$0.01 par value Indicate by ch neck mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
-Yes o No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o $\,$ No \square

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by the Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+ES AND EXCHANGE COMMISSION Washin gton, D.C.
+20549 Fo rm 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended March 31, 2008 0 TRANSITION REPORT PURSUANT TO SECTION or I3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission ı File Number: 1-33026 It Systems, Inc. jistrant as specified in its charter) 22-3447504 (I.R.S.
+Employer Identification No.) 2 Crescent Place Oceanport, New Jersey (Address of principal executive offices) 07757 (Zip Code) 132) 870-4000 none number, including area code) Securities registered pu ursuant to Section 12(b) of the Act: None Securities registered pu rrsuant to Section 12(g) of the Act: T itle of Each Class Common Stock, \$0.01 par value Name of Each Exchange on Which Registered The NASDAQ Stock Market Indicate by c heck mark if the registrant is a well-known seasoned issuer, as defined in Rule e 405 of the Securities Act.
+Yes o No $\square$ Indicate by c heck mark if the registrant is not required to file reports pursuant to Section 1.
+3 or Section 15(d) of the Act.
+Yes o No 🗵 heck mark whether the registrant (1) has filed all reports required to be filed b that the Registrant was required to file such reports), and (2) has been subject y the Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for a such filing requirements for the past 90 days.
+Yes $\square$ No o heck mark if disclosure of delinquent filers pursuant to Item 405 of Regulatio information statements incorporated by reference in Part III of this Form 10-F n S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in $\zeta$ or any amendment to this Form 10-K. $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-Large accelerated filer o Accelerated filer o Non-accelerated filer 🗹
+Large accelerated filer 🗹